 - Rake leaves and dead limbs and twigs.
 Clear all flammable vegetation.

-- Have a garden hose long enough to reach any area of your home
+- Have a garden hose long enough to reach any area of your home and property.

 When wildfire threatens

 - Listen to the media or your NOAA Weather Alert radio for Civil Emergency Messages about where the danger is.